Chocolate4U/Iran-v2ray-rules/README.md

 - `geoip:microsoft`
   Contains the IP addresses of Microsoft and Azure Platform.

+- `geoip:netflix`
+  Contains the IP addresses of Netflix.

 - `geoip:bing`
   Contains the IP addresses of Bing and Bingbot.